As recorded in a Yorkshire kitchen. Photos taken in haste, they are too good to leave hanging around!

 Leave to stand 30 mins or more, then stir.

-The tins I use are 7cm diameter by 3 cm deep, with 12 on a tray.
-Pour one teaspoon of oil in each tin and heat until the fat is smoking in an oven at 250C (I use a fan oven).
-Quickly remove the tray from the oven and pour in just under 2 tablespoons of mixture into each tin.
+The tins I use are 7.5cm diameter by 3 cm deep, with 12 on a tray.
+Pour one small teaspoon of oil in each tin and smear around the sides.
+Then heat until the fat is smoking in an oven at 250C (I use a fan oven).
+Quickly remove the tray from the oven and pour in just under 2 tablespoons (25ml) of mixture into each tin.
+Makes 24 puds.
 Return to the oven for about 10 minutes, until golden.
+The trick is to have hot trays and get them back up to temperature as quickly as possible.

 Serve with gravy or maple syrup and cream.